thepradip/ML-Motivation/README.md

 # ML-Motivation
-why you need to learn about ML
+why you need to learn ML